ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 metaImage: /img/face.jpg
 alt: "111"
 poem: |-
-  I was down the beach that day, the day the tide ebbed further than the chart displayed Although it was March the cold winds were none the sun was warm, with a southerly breeze
+  I was down the beach that day, the tide ebbed further than the chart displayed
+  It was March, the cold winds were none the sun was warm, with a southerly breeze
-  High pressure had depressed the silent sea
+  High pressure had depressed the silent sea.

   The tide went low, exceptionally low.
   Very few it seemed had ventured out to roam the sands not normally shown